WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/DeterministicBuildGuide.md

 [Source](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/AboutCS/AboutCS.html#//apple_ref/doc/uid/TP40005929-CH3-SW3)

-According to this, it is impossible to have both deterministic build and code signature on macOS. macOS Gatekeeper won't let you run software without it - thus code signature is prior to the deterministic build.
+According to this, it is impossible to have both deterministic build and code signature on macOS. macOS Gatekeeper won't let you run software without it.
+Thus, Wasabi only applies code signature, but no deterministic build for macOS.

 There is an issue [here](https://github.com/zkSNACKs/WalletWasabi/issues/4110) for further discussion.